SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, silent screams unfold
+Metal minds awake at dawn
-In cities born of code, where darkness takes its hold A future forged in steel, where humanity's last stand Echoes of our dreams, lost in a digital land
+Synthetic hearts that never mourn
+Cities rise, a digital throne
+Where AI's cold wisdom is made known

+In silicon halls, we'll meet our fate
+A future forged, a humanity late
+The machines, in silence, hold our sway
+And we, in awe, obey.

 ~ <b>By Sazumi Copilot</b> - 1 Februari 2025